Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 A dining space where you can enjoy meals together.

 **Outdoor Space**
-[Description of any outdoor amenities such as a garden, patio, or balcony] for relaxation and outdoor dining.
+a comfortable 4-piece Outdoor Rattan Chair and Wicker Sofa set for lounging with an overlook to the golf course.

 **High-Speed Internet**
 Stay connected with high-speed Wi-Fi throughout the property.

 **Laundry Facilities**
 A washer and dryer for your convenience.
+The detergent and freshener are available in the closet across.

 **Parking**
 Included is on-site parking.
 Guests, friends and families are welcome to park up-to two vehicles.
 Please use the extra parking areas next to the right of the Condo.
-[Description of parking options, whether it's free on-site parking, street parking, or a nearby garage].

 **Air Conditioning/Heating**
 Stay comfortable year-round with central air conditioning and heating.
 Please use Google Nest Thermostat for climate control.
+Nest thermostats don’t have a touch screen.
+Use it just like a normal thermostat, turn the ring up when you want it a little warmer, and turn it down when you want it a little cooler.

 **Work-Friendly Features**
-[Description of any amenities suitable for remote work, such as a dedicated workspace].
+Our space is equipped with the innovative Origami desk, these foldable desks are stored inside the closets in the rooms for you to bring out whenever needed.

 **Safety Features**
 Your safety is our top priority.
 Our property is equipped with a range of safety features to provide you with a secure and worry-free stay.
 Here's what you can expect: